johnranson/format_breaker/README.md

 The purpose of this library is to extract data fields from arbitrary binary data
 ## Library Goals
 ### Simple and standard outputs
-The result of parsing data is a standard python dictionary of field names and the parsed values.
+The result of parsing data is a python dictionary of field names and the parsed values.
 ### Human readible declarative syntax
 The library doesn't use format strings to define the data.
 A byte is a Byte.
 ### Define fields sequentially or by address